markovmodel/PyEMMA/doc/source/INSTALL.rst

 ============

 To install the PyEMMA Python package, you need a few Python package dependencies.
-If these dependencies are not available in their right versions, the installation will fail.
-We recommend a way that is relatively safe, but you are welcome to try another approach if you know what you are doing.
+If these dependencies are not available in their required versions, the installation will fail.
+We recommend one particular way for the installation that is relatively safe, but you are welcome to try another approaches if you know what you are doing.

 Anaconda install (Recommended)